Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Background and Related Work

-There are various ways of representing molecules in the context of molecular generation.
-Some of the most popular methods are autoregressive models on 1D strings \citep{segler2018generating, ahn2021spanning, kwon2023string} and diffusion \citep{song2019generative,ho2020denoising,song2020score} models on 2D graphs.
+There are many ways of representing molecules in the context of molecular generation.
+Some of the most popular methods are (1) autoregressive models on 1D strings \citep{segler2018generating, ahn2021spanning, kwon2023string} and (2)~diffusion \citep{song2019generative,ho2020denoising,song2020score} models on 2D graphs.
 While both approaches have similar sample complexity, 1D strings offer a more compressed representation, requiring less space and fewer parameters and, thus, increased potential for scalability.
-A detailed comparison between 1D and 2D graph methods is provided in Appendix \ref{app:1D2D}.
+We provide a detailed comparison between different representations in Appendix \ref{app:1D2D}.

-Furthermore, recent results indicate that 1D strings are as competitive as 2D molecular graph methods for both unconditional molecule generation \citet{jang2023simple, fang2023domain} and property prediction \citet{yuksel2023selformer}.
+Furthermore, recent results indicate that 1D strings are as competitive as 2D molecular graph methods for both unconditional molecule generation \citep{jang2023simple, fang2023domain} and property prediction \citep{yuksel2023selformer}.
 Both 1D and 2D representations encapsulate the same amount of information, making the choice largely a matter of preference.
-We advocate for 1D string representations due to their scalability and effective utilization of Transformer models, and thus, we focus on this type of representation in our work.
+We advocate for 1D string representations due to their scalability and effective utilization by Transformer models, and thus, we focus on this type of representation in our work.\looseness-1